-This Environmental Product Declaration (EPD®) describes the environmental impacts of 1 m2 of mineral wool with a thermal resistance of 1.308 Km2W11 for a thickness of 51 mm.
+This Environmental Product Declaration (EPD®) describes the environmental impacts of 1 m of mineral wool with a thermal resistance of 1,40 K.m.W-1.

-The production site of KIMMCO-ISOVER uses natural and abundant raw materials (sand) and recycled materials (cullet), using fusion and fiberising techniques to produce glass wool.
-The products obtained come in the form of a "mineral wool mat" consisting of a soft, airy structure
+The production site of ISOVER - Saint-Gobain do Brasil in Santo Amaro (São Paulo/ BR) uses natural and abundant raw materials (sand), using fusion and fiberizing techniques to produce glass wool.
+The products obtained come in the form of a "mineral wool mat" consisting of a soft and airy structure.

-On Earth, naturally, the best insulator is dry immobile air at 24° C: its thermal conductivity factor, expressed in λ , is 0.025 W/(m.K) (watts per meter Kelvin degree).
-The thermal conductivity of glass wool is close to immobile air as its lambda varies from 0.031 W/ (m.K) for the most efficient to 0.043 W/ (m.K) to the least.
+On Earth, naturally, the best insulator is dry immobile air at 10°C: its thermal conductivity factor, expressed in $\lambda$ , is 0,025 W/(m.K) (watts per meter Kelvin degree).
+The thermal conductivity of mineral wool is close to immobile air as its lambda varies from 0,030 W/(m.K) for the most efficient to 0,045 W/(m.K) to the least.

-With its entangled structure, glass wool is a porous material that traps the air, making it one of the best insulating materials.
+With its entangled structure, mineral wool is a porous material that traps the air, making it one of the best insulating materials.
 The porous and elastic structure of the wool also absorbs noise in the air, knocks and offers acoustic correction inside premises.
 Mineral wool containing incombustible materials does not fuel fire or propagate flames.

-Glass wool insulation is used in buildings as well as industrial facilities.
-During the uses phase of the building, glass wool ensures a high level of acoustic and thermal comfort, lowers energy costs, minimizes carbon dioxide (CO2) emissions, prevents heat loss through roofs, walls, floors, pipes and boilers, reduces noise pollution and protects homes commercial buildings and industrial facilities from the risk of fire.
+Mineral wool insulation (glass wool) is used in buildings as well as industrial facilities.
+It ensures a high level of comfort, lowers energy costs, minimizes carbon dioxide ( $CO_2$ ) emissions, prevents heat loss through pitched roofs, walls, floors, pipes and boilers, reduces noise pollution and protects homes and industrial facilities from the risk of fire.

-Glass wool products last for the average building's lifetime (which is often set at 50 years as a default), or as long as the insulated building component is part of the building.
+Mineral wool products last for the average building's lifetime (which is often set at 50 years as a default), or as long as the insulated building component is part of the building.

-Technical data/physical characteristics (for a thickness of 51 mm):
+Technical data/physical characteristics (for a thickness of 63,5 mm):